adelevie/parse_resource/README.md

 To-do
 --------------
+*   Better documentation
 *   Associations
 *   Callbacks
 *   Push notifications
 *   Authentication support (probably with Devise)
 *   Better type-casting
+Let me know which of these I should prioritize.

 Words of caution